plumed/install-plumed/README.md

 #### prefix
   *default*: `'~/opt'`

-This option will set up the installation prefixThe installation prefix
+This option will set up the installation prefix.

 #### extra_options
 *default*: `'--enable-boost_serialization --enable-fftw --enable-libtorch --disable-basic-warnings'`

 Extra options for installing plumed.
-The options will override the default ones, so if you want to add a extra option you will need to specify the whole string
+The options will override the default ones, so if you want to add an extra option you will need to specify the whole string
 ```yaml
 - name: Install plumed master
   uses: Iximiel/install-plumed@v1